sendyhalim/blog/content/posts/life/2025-02-26-the-2nd-macbook-purchase.md

 +++

 ## My first MacBook
-I was at the office lift waiting to reach level 12, my wife sent me a chat that my MacBook suddenly died, she was using it for some boring administration stuffs.
+I was at the office lift waiting to reach level 12, my wife sent me a chat that my MacBook suddenly could not be charged, she was using it for some boring administration stuffs.
+By just looking at the MagSafe charging pin you can tell it's most likely because of the MagSafe, not the MacBook.

 It's my first Macbook that I had in March 2015, a 15-inch Retina MacBook Pro model that was launched in 2014.
 Bought it at iBox [Central Park Mall Jakarta](https://g.co/kgs/eocczGp).
 I've been using it quite extensively for learning and programming for almost 10 years, what a memory.